 Frankfurt is the largest city in the German state of Hesse and the fifth-largest city in Germany.
 Frankfurt is one of the leading financial centres in Europe.
 Germany is in Central Europe, bordering the Baltic Sea and the North Sea, between the Netherlands and Poland, south of Denmark.
 The climate is temperate and marine with cool, cloudy, wet winters and summers and occasional warm mountain wind.
 The official language is German.
 There are many regional accents and dialects, standard German is understood everywhere.
 English and French are also spoken in the country's western states while Russian is spoken in eastern states.
 Locals will appreciate an effort to express basic courtesies in German.
 The main religion is Christianity.
 The economy of Germany is the largest national economy in Europe, the fourth largest by nominal GDP in the world.
 The service sector contributes around 70% of the total GDP, industry 29.1%, and agriculture 0.9%.
 Most of the country's products are in engineering, especially in automobiles, machinery, metals, and chemical goods.
 Germany is the leading producer of wind turbines and solar power technology in the world.
 Germans tend to be formal in business and social settings.
 Punctuality is particularly very important in Germany.
 Expatriates should address associates by their surname (such as Herr or Frau Beckenbauer) until invited to call them by their first name.
 Expatriate business dress is a suit for all meetings.
 The security risk for expatriates in Germany is low.
 Risks include low levels of street crime, however violence is unusual, and expats are unlikely to be exposed to crime.
 There is risk of terrorism.
 The currency of Germany is the Euro (EUR).
 Banking is on a par with that of the rest of Western Europe and North America.
 Medical facilities are good, however the cost of treatment for expatriates from outside the EU can be high.
-The population of Frankfurt is 5.5 Million (2016 est.), while the inflation rate (CPI) is 1.4% for Germany as at January 2019.
+The population of Frankfurt is 5.6 Million (Metro) (2018 est.), while the inflation rate (CPI) is 1.4% for Germany as at January 2019.
 Xpatulator Hypothetical Tax for Germany is based on the current personal income tax rates for single taxpayers which are progressive up to 45%.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Frankfurt, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Frankfurt as at 1 July 2017 is high in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Very High 3) Communication: Very Low 4) Education: Average 5) Furniture & Appliances: High 6) Groceries: High 7) Healthcare: High 8) Household Accommodation: Average 9) Miscellaneous: High 10) Personal Care: Very High 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Frankfurt is for example 28% more expensive than Houston TX for groceries, 20.6% more expensive for household costs than Kuala Lumpur, and 55.9% more expensive for transport costs than Dubai.
+The cost of living for expatriates / professional migrants in In Frankfurt, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Frankfurt as at 1 January 2019 is very high in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Very High 3) Communication: Very Low 4) Education: High 5) Furniture & Appliances: High 6) Groceries: High 7) Healthcare: High 8) Household Accommodation: Average 9) Miscellaneous: Very High 10) Personal Care: Very High 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Frankfurt is for example 35.9% more expensive than Houston TX for groceries, 26.6% more expensive for household costs than Kuala Lumpur, and 97.4% more expensive for transport costs than Dubai.
 The hardship premium for Frankfurt for an expat from Perth, is for example 0%, i.e. host location (Frankfurt) premium of 10% minus home (Perth) location premium of 10%.
 Frankfurt is ranked as a minimal hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Frankfurt?
 Register subscribe to your home location and Frankfurt and run your personalised reports.